Basel-Abouelnour/aws-architecture-scalable-web-application/README.md

 - [Video: Project Implementation](#video-project-implementation)

 ## High-level overview of the project:
 ![Architecture](images/manara-saa-project.drawio.png)

 ## Key AWS Services Used:
+This is an architecture for a scalable web application on AWS using the following services:

 * **EC2:** Launch instances for the web app.
 * **Application Load Balancer (ALB):** Distributes traffic across multiple instances.